Rutik8444/CHAI/README.md

 The app uses Alchemy to communicate with the Ethereum network.
 Smart contracts are written in Solidity and managed with Hardhat.
 The frontend is built with ReactJS and deployed on Netlify.

+Installation
+To run the app locally, you'll need to follow these steps:

+Clone the repository: git clone https://github.com/Rutik8444/CHAI Navigate to the project directory: cd CHAI
+Install dependencies: npm install
+Start the development server: npm run dev
+The app should now be running at http://localhost:5173.